cavp28/movatic-challenge/README.md

 process and decisions.
 You should approach this the same way you would approach writing long-lasting code that would be used in a production environment.

+More info can be found in the challange instructions.
+[Click here to read it](https://github.com/cavp28/movatic-challenge/blob/42c88ee1e6b522d662b9707f18ea81c9239a0110/Movatic%20Backend%20Coding%20Challenge.pdf).

 ## Project Structure
 ```
 movatic-challange/